thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 - **Better Performance** - Angular 2 comes with a way faster change detection, template precompilation, faster bootstrap time, view caching and plenty other things that make the framework freakin' fast.

-- **Server-side Rendering** - The next version of Angular has been splitted up into two parts, an application layer and a render layer.
+- **Server-side Rendering** - The next version of Angular has been split up into two parts, an application layer and a render layer.
 This enables us to run Angular in other environments than the browser like Web Workers or even servers.

 - **More powerful Templating** - The new template syntax is statically analyzable as discussed [here](http://blog.thoughtram.io/angular/2015/08/11/angular-2-template-syntax-demystified-part-1.html), removes many directives and integrates better with Web Components and other elements.